DNA Testing and Food

 DNA Testing and Diets

 Some people will do almost anything to be thin, especially with the latest debates over the so-called ‘size zero’ models on one hand and growing obesity on the other.
 This being the case, is it just social pressures and psychological weaknesses that make us thin or fat, or can we blame our genes?
 DNA testing can certainly reveal a gene that's responsible for obesity with the right environmental triggers.
-In fact, DNA testing can also reveal what diseases we are genetically vulnerable to.
+It can also help us determine whether we are more likely to binge, helping us understand our genetic food triggers.
+Another factor is how your body metabolizes certain molecules found in food – for example, someone might be less able to process polyunsaturated fats.
+DNA testing can also reveal what diseases we are genetically vulnerable to.

 Controversy Over Diet-related Genetics

-nternet based DNA testing services which offer personalised diets to suit a person’s genetic make-up have been causing some controversy.
-DNA testing has plenty of genuine and valuable uses such as establishing paternity or tracing ancestral heritage, and in science and medicine DNA testing can be crucial in detecting genetic diseases, but the idea that a diet based on our DNA can be effective is so far unproven.
+Internet based DNA testing services which offer personalised diets to suit a person’s genetic make-up have been causing some controversy.
+DNA testing has plenty of genuine and valuable uses such as establishing paternity or tracing ancestral heritage, and in science and medicine DNA testing can be crucial in detecting genetic diseases.
+With regards to diet DNA testing, studies have reinforced the fact that these tests can help in weight loss and this field, known as nutrigenomics, has been proved to work over and over.
+That said, people expect miracles and don’t realize that any balanced weight loss programme is going to be hard work.
+Getting a DNA test done is only part of the solution – the rest is in commitment and hard work.

 DNA Testing Kits

 ‘Nutrigenomic diets’ have been marketed as eating plans that are suited specifically to one person’s genes, but some believe this type of DNA testing kit to be misleading.
 DNA testing kits can be sold at a cost of up to £1,000 via the internet, with a promise to advise on which foods to avoid in reducing the risk of certain diseases.
-Although research has suggested links between genetics and vulnerability to disorders worsened by certain diets, no research has yet proven that suggests food can protect you from a disease which your genes make you vulnerable to.
+Although research has suggested links between genetics and vulnerability to disorders worsened by certain diets, no research has yet proven that food can protect you from a disease which your genes make you vulnerable to.
+However, someone who discovers a high genetic risk of prostate cancer can begin taking measures to reduce their risk – cut down their fat intake, cut down their dairy intake and also regular prostate examinations.

 Ongoing investigations and testing will hopefully discover if diets based on DNA testing can be effective.
 The Centre of Genomics in Society at the University of Exeter is looking at the potential need for regulation of the marketing of ‘nutrigenomic’ DNA testing for diets.

-Who’zTheDaddy? offer a wide choice of At Home Paternity Test services designed to provide accurate answers to emotional questions.
-Whether you are looking to verify paternity, confirm siblingship or research genealogy, for peace of mind or for legal use, we are able to provide the appropriate At Home Paternity Test at the most competitive rates, confidentially and professionally.
+Who’zTheDaddy? offer a wide choice of DNA Testing services designed to provide accurate answers to emotional questions.
+Whether you are looking to verify paternity, confirm siblingship or research genealogy, for peace of mind or for legal use, we are able to provide the appropriate DNA Testing at the most competitive rates, confidentially and professionally.

 Using state-of-the-art technology we are able to provide conclusive results on time, every time.
 Click here to contact one of our knowledgeable customer service advisors by telephone or email.